This guide describes the steps required to solder and assemble HestiaPi Touch from parts.

 The LCD needs to be connected before powering HestiaPi as it initialises on boot only (otherwise it looks blank-white and touch events do not register) and it may also cause a freeze or reboot due to power spike.

-If you cannot control mains, that is having it off during all the time of installation, our advise is to leave the SD card and LCD out, connect all 4 wires (Neutral to N, Line to L, Water to W and Heating to H), connect LCD first, then SD last and finish off case installation.
-Once all is done, from outside of the case, insert a non-metallic tool and press the reset button.
+If you cannot control mains, that is having it off during all the time of installation, our advise is to leave the SD card and LCD out, connect all 4 wires (Neutral to N, Line to L, Water to W and Heating to H), partly (not fully) insert the SD and finish off case installation with the LCD attached to the cover.
+Once all is done, from outside of the case, push first the SD all the way in (it does not lock-click in place) and then insert a non-metallic tool and press the reset button.
 HestiaPi will boot and in about 10-15sec the LCD will show some of the boot messages.